 - Students who drop and add courses are required to consult the examination timetable in order to avoid conflicts in examination times.
 Written approval must be obtained from the dean or director and the instructor-in-charge of the course to register in courses that have conflicting examination times. - 2.
 ACADEMIC CONSIDERATION IS NOT GIVEN TO STUDENTS WHO MISREAD PUBLISHED TIMETABLES. - 3.
 Students must consult the "Final Examination Seating Plan", which is posted in various locations throughout the University and available on the web via WebAdvisor one week prior to the commencement of final examinations, for seating locations. - 4.
 Students must be seated on entering the examination hall.
 Until at least 1 hour after commencement of the examination, no candidates shall be permitted to leave except under supervision.
 If a candidate is not present within the first hour of the commencement of the examination, the candidate shall not be permitted to write the examination. - 5.
 No person shall be allowed in the examination hall during the course of examination except the candidates concerned and those supervising the examination. - 6.
 No book, paper, or other aids shall be used during the examination except by permission of the instructor-in-charge.
-Students shall dispose of their bags and knapsacks by placing them on the floor beneath their chairs, and any books not classified as permissible aids shall be placed along the sides of the room.

-- 7. If provided, students must complete the examination attendance card at the beginning of the examination and place it beside their University of Guelph identification card at the front of the table.
+Students shall dispose of their bags and knapsacks by placing them on the floor beneath their chairs, and any books not classified as permissible aids shall be placed along the sides of the room. - 7.
+If provided, students must complete the examination attendance card at the beginning of the examination and place it beside their University of Guelph identification card at the front of the table.
 The card will be signed at the time of collection. - 8.
 Students who have completed the examination will be allowed to leave their seats after the first hour has elapsed and after their examination books have been collected.
 To minimize the disturbance to students who have not yet completed their examinations, no student shall leave the examination hall during the last 15 minutes of the examination.
-At the conclusion of the examination period, students must remain seated until all papers have been collected and they are dismissed by the instructor-in-charge or the co-ordinator in the Athletic Centre. - 9.
-No smoking shall be allowed in the examination hall. - 10.
+At the conclusion of the examination period, students must remain seated until all papers have been collected and they are dismissed by the instructor-in-charge or the co-ordinator in the Athletic Centre.

+- 9. No smoking shall be allowed in the examination hall. - 10.
 When more than one book is handed in, students shall number each book and indicate on the cover of the first book the total number of books used. - 11.
 No writing within the answer book is permitted after the instruction to stop writing has been given.
 The instructor-in-charge may refuse to accept the paper of any candidate who fails to observe this time limit. - 12.
-No writing within the answer book is permitted after the instruction to stop writing has been given.
-The instructor-in-charge may refuse to accept the paper of any candidate who fails to observe this time limit.
+Candidates shall not communicate with one another by writing, by signs, by words, or in any manner whatsoever while examinations are proceeding.